ElektraInitiative/libelektra/doc/BUILDSERVER.md

 Most common use cases, for example adding a new build with certain cmake flags, are easy to add because of them.
-For example, the configuration that is responsible for the `debian-stable-full` stage is generated completly by a single helper function called `buildAndTest`:
+For example, the configuration that is responsible for the `debian-stable-full` stage is generated completely by a single helper function called `buildAndTest`:

 ```groovy
 tasks << buildAndTest(